fregante/webext-permissions/readme.md

 Type: `boolean`\
 Default: `true`

-If manifest contains the permission `https://github.com/*` and then request `*://*.github.com/*` ([like Safari does](https://github.com/fregante/webext-additional-permissions/issues/1)), the latter will be considered an _additional permission_ because technically it's broader.
+If the manifest contains the permission `https://github.com/*` and then you request `*://*.github.com/*` ([like Safari does](https://github.com/fregante/webext-additional-permissions/issues/1)), the latter will be considered an _additional permission_ because technically it's broader.

 If this distinction doesn't matter for you (for example if the protocol is always `https` and there are no subdomains), you can use `strictOrigins: false`, so that the requested permission will not be reported as _additional_.